Become a WERM!

 An important goal of the WERM program is addressing the barriers that prevent equal opportunity and support for careers in science and environmental work.
 We understand science is improved by a diversity of perspectives working together to understand our world.
 We encourage all NYC youth who are interested in urban ecology and committed to supporting their peers' learning to apply.

-We particularly encourage applicants who self-identify as Black, Latinx, Indigenous and/or come from under-resourced schools and communities to apply.
+We particularly encourage applicants who identify as Black, Latinx, Indigenous and/or come from under-resourced schools and communities to apply.

 Outreach and Recruitment

-Wave Hill staff visits local schools, community centers and nonprofit organizations to give presentations about our engaging programs.
+Wave Hill staff visit local schools, community centers and nonprofit organizations to give presentations about our engaging programs.
 Email youthprograms@wavehill.org if you would like to schedule a visit.

 Wave Hill is grateful for the opportunity to work with our collaborating partners, the American Museum of Natural History, the Cary Institute of Ecosystem Studies, Cornell University, College of Mount St. Vincent, New York Botanical Garden, Gotham Coyote Project, NYC Natural Areas Conservancy, NYC Parks Natural Resources Group, NYC Science Research Mentoring Consortium and the USDA Forest Service New York City Urban Field Station.